unigrid-project/iquidus-explorer-custom/README.md

 If you receive this message when launching the sync script either a) a sync is currently in progress, or b) a previous sync was killed before it completed.
 If you are certian a sync is not in progress remove the index.pid from the tmp folder in the explorer root directory.

     rm tmp/index.pid

+**'npm stop' does not kill the node threads**

+This usually means that npm was unable to determine the root pid of the thread that started the nodes.
+This is stored inside cluster.pid - so this can be fixed by killing all the nodes manualle and removing that pid file.

+    killall node
+    rm tmp/cluster.pid
+    npm start

 **exceeding stack size**